jjhelmus/conda_recipe_tools/README.md

 * `pypi` : Open a PyPI package page in the current web browser.
 * `reqs` : Attempt to list packages dependencies from PyPI.
 * `find_outdated_packages_pypi.py` : Find outdated packages on a Anaconda.org channel.
+* `rebuild_what` : Print out a list of packages to rebuild for a migration.

 Suggested workflow